-A second associate degree may be awarded when a significant amount of additional course work (30 credit hours) in a different field is completed.
+A second associate degree may be awarded when at least 15 credit hours of additional course work in a different field is completed.

 Certificate Programs

 These programs generally require one year of full-time study and prepare students for immediate entry into occupations requiring post high school training of less than associate degree level proficiency.
 The emphasis is on applied knowledge and skills training.
 A minimum of a 2.00 (based on 4.00) cumulative index is required for successful completion.
 Students may transfer to related associate degree programs during or after completion of the certificate.